There are usually some sixty boys holding music awards in the School at any one time. Winchester offers two types of music awards.

 How to apply for a Music Award

 Completed entry forms must be returned by the beginning of December in the year preceding entry.
-Tests are held in the first week of February and candidates must take either the academic scholarship exam (Election) or the Entrance Exam in May.
+Tests are held on Monday 26 and Tuesday 27 January and candidates must take either the academic scholarship exam (Election) or the Entrance Exam in May.
 Candidates should be under fourteen years of age on 1 September following the examination.

 It is also advisable to apply for a place in a boarding house (unless the candidate has no preference about boarding houses and/or would not come to Winchester without a music award).

 Entry forms and further advice about Music awards may be obtained from:

 The Master of Music,